Hazbiu/Internship/README.md

 12. Create a YAML file in the same directory, for example `KayaMap.yaml`.

-13. Copy the generated map parameters from the Visualization window into the YAML file:
+13. Copy the generated map parameters from the Visualization window into the YAML file, e.g:

     ```yaml
     image: KayaMap.png